pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

       - time: "16:30"
         sessions:
+          - title: To be announced shortly
+            description: The speaker(s) for this session will be announced soon!
+            track:
+            speakers:
+              - TBC
+            locations:
+              - plenary
-          - title: The PQC Migration Handbook – the Revised and Extended Second edition
+          # - title: The PQC Migration Handbook – the Revised and Extended Second edition
-            description: |
+          #   description: |
-              In 2023, we published the PQC Migration Handbook, outlining concrete advice, methodologies and tools to mitigate the quantum threat to cryptography.
+          #     In 2023, we published the PQC Migration Handbook, outlining concrete advice, methodologies and tools to mitigate the quantum threat to cryptography.
 In December 2024, we published a second edition.
 It details the full spectrum of PQC migration- from international developments on legislation and a high-level migration path, to technical details on crypto primitives and practical experiences with the migration.
 It then provides concrete steps to perform a cryptographic inventory, a quantum risk methodology, and how to become crypto-agile.
 In this presentation, I will discuss the key takeaways from this PQC Migration Handbook.
-            track:
+          #   track:
-            speakers:
+          #   speakers:
-              - Maaike van Leuken
+          #     - Maaike van Leuken
-            locations:
+          #   locations:
-              - plenary
+          #     - plenary

-            title:
+          - title:
             description: _Continuation of prior session_
             track:
             speakers: